neumovelab/myoassist-web/modeling/devices/exporting-and-loading.md

 # Exporting & Loading Models

-Sometimes you need a file on disk, not only an `MjModel` object in memory.
+Sometimes you need a file on disk instead of an `MjModel` object in memory.
-Examples are a file to share, a file to open in `simulate.exe`, and a file for a tool that needs a path.
-This page covers the export options and the reload options.
+You might need to share a model, a file to open in `simulate.exe`, and a file for a tool that needs a path.
+This page covers the export and reload options provided.

 ## Export from Python